sambetts/graph-calling-bots/src/examples/Group/ChatBotWithCalling/README.md

 BotBaseUrl | URL root of the bot.
 Example: https://callingbot.eu.ngrok.io

 ## Setup Bot
+This bot uses the setup procedure in the [root readme](../../../../README.md).

-Additional permissions needed (application):
+Additional permissions needed (application) for this example:

 * User.Read.All

-See the repo home README for the existing permissions.

 The result:
 ![alt](../../../../imgs/calling.jpg)